reprise5/MemoryGame/README.md

 ####How To Win

 - flip up all matching pairs of shapes on the game board
-- Preferably have a score higher than 0 by the time you match all shapes.
+- Have a score higher than 0 by the time you match all shapes.
 - Cheating off the console.

 ####How To Lose

-- you really can't lose, you sort of keep going till you get them all right.
+-You need a score of less than 0 to lose the game.
-- Having a score of 0 or less is considered losing though the program doesn't let you know you technically lost.
+- it's kind of hard to lose. no matter what, the game ends when you match all the pairs correctly.
+At the end, it decides if your score is high enough to be a winner.

 ####I'm not a developer, I just want to play.
-I built the program into an executable .jar.
+I built the program into an executable.
 All you need to do is download this repository, go to the `dist` folder, and run `MemoryGame.jar` with your JRE. (which you need to have installed first).